fpintos/fpintos.github.io/pbe/2020/micah.md

 2. **(8pts)** According to Micah 6:1, Fill in the blanks: You shall ___ but not ____; You shall tread the ______, but not anoint yourselves with ___; and make _____ ____, but not _____ ____
     *

-3. **(1pts)** According to Micah 6:2, The LORD has a complaint against Isreal and He will do what with Isreal?
+3. **(1pts)** According to Micah 6:2, The LORD has a complaint against Israel and He will do what with Israel?
     * Contend

 4. **(2pts)** According to Micah 6:3, What two questions does the LORD ask his people before asking them to "Testify against Me."?